yagarwal-allo/MrJournal/README.md

 - [ ] Add streaming support in the agent.
 - [ ] Integrate with a chat interface.
 - [ ] Maybe start storing chat history on the server side. (in memory for now)
+- [ ] Handle the errors gracefully.
+Rate limit / Content moderation / Other errors.